 For the face, use smaller grooming tools like scissors and handle them with caution.
 We recommend you groom your Doodle’s face last, as dogs enjoy this part of grooming the least.
 Here you can find all of our face grooming articles.

 It depends on the type of coat your Sheepadoodle has.
-If your Doodle has inherited the Sheepdog-type coat, they most likely have an undercoat, as well.
+If your Doodle has inherited the Sheepdog-type coat, they most likely have an undercoat.

 To groom your Doodle at home, you need the correct tools and equipment.
 Consider your Doodle’s coat type and their unique needs.
 Do they have sensitive skin?
 Are they prone to matting?
 Does your Doodle have an undercoat?
 This will help you determine what types of brushes and other tools you will need.
 Have a look at our at-home Doodle grooming articles.